moul/bounties/readme.md

 ### 3. Retrospective on CosmosHub software contracts from the ICF and related entities
   * Investigation into case studies (motivated by recent gravity bridge discussions).
-  * Proposal for legal clauses to add to software projects funded by the ICF and related entities.
+  * Proposal for legal clauses to add to software projects funded by such entities.
   * A plan to create an oversign committee funded by the Cosmos Hub.
-  * 1000 ATOMs from @jaekwon
+  * 1000 ATOMs from @jaekwon, but first get approval for plan.
   * Unspecified amount of GNOTs, amount pending plan for general tasks (coming soon).

 ### 4. Port JOESON to Go